bgoonz/docs-collection/github/github/committing-changes-to-your-project/troubleshooting-commits/commit-exists-on-github-but-not-in-my-local-clone.md

 ---
 title: Commit exists on GitHub but not in my local clone
-intro: 'Sometimes a commit will be viewable on {% data variables.product.product_name %}, but will not exist in your local clone of the repository.'
+intro: "Sometimes a commit will be viewable on {% data variables.product.product_name %}, but will not exist in your local clone of the repository."
 redirect_from:
   - /articles/commit-exists-on-github-but-not-in-my-local-clone
   - /github/committing-changes-to-your-project/commit-exists-on-github-but-not-in-my-local-clone
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 shortTitle: Commit missing in local clone
 ---

 When you use `git show` to view a specific commit on the command line, you may get a fatal error.

 For example, you may receive a `bad object` error locally: